-Most cardiac catheterizations are through the femoral artery — a blood vessel located in the groin.
-A needle is inserted into the artery and a straw-like tube called an introducer sheath is passed into the artery, and a catheter is carefully passed through the blood vessel with x-ray guidance until it reaches the heart.
+Most of our cardiac catheterizations are through the radial artery — a blood vessel located in the right arm.
+A needle is inserted into the artery and a straw-like tube called an introducer sheath is passed into it.
+Then a catheter is carefully passed through the blood vessel with x-ray guidance until it reaches the heart.
 A contrast dye is injected through the catheter, and X-ray films are made as the dye moves through the coronary arteries and chambers.
-Those X-ray images allow physicians to determine what is happening in the heart.
-If blockages are observed, it is possible to treat them by performing a percutaneous coronary intervention (PCI) using the same arterial passageway that already contains the catheter.
+The X-ray images allow physicians to determine what is happening in the heart.
+If they see blockages, it is possible to treat them by performing an angioplasty or percutaneous coronary intervention (PCI) using the same arterial passageway that already contains the catheter.
+Using wires, stent and balloon catheters, your interventional cardiologist can clear blockages and place stents that keep blood flowing to the heart.